Looking for "ZMorph"? Check out the latest and most popular articles on this topic.

 TCT Show 2017 might be over, but the innovation has just begun.
-Here's our recap of the best 3D printing moments at this year's conference.
+Here's our recap of the best 3D printing moments from this year's conference.

 The magical multitool machine gets upgraded with the ZMorph VX.
 Review the facts on this 3-in-1 3D printer, CNC mill, and laser-engraver.

 Want to know what’s happening in the Additive Manufacturing and 3D printing industry?
 Here’s All3DP’s weekly report for professionals, written by former 3dprint.com editor-in-chief and industry expert Sarah Goehrke.

 ZMorph fan, Paolo Fiaschi, developed a pen toolhead for his older ZMorph printer which can draw any vortex shape or pattern and you can too.